alexander-t1bb1ts/VMVPN/README.md

 </p>
 <p>

 First thing's first, we'll go ahead and create our virtual machine in Azure.
 For this demonstration, we're using Windows 10.
-Then, we're going to go ahead and connect to it in Remote Desktop.
+Then, we're going to go ahead and connect to it in Remote Desktop via port 3389.
 </p>

 <p>